ReNformation

 -

-In an ocean storm what shape would be best for Noah's Ark since it had no propulsion, sails, rudder, wind veins, ballast, or any other controls?
+In an ocean storm, what shape would be best for Noah's Ark since it had no propulsion, sails, rudder, wind vanes, ballast, or any other controls?
 "Dead in the Water"

 -